curry0622/Money-Tracker-Linebot/README.md

-# A Linbot that helps you to keep account
+# A Linbot that tracks your money

 > If you want to be rich, you need to be accountable of your money first.